Bolivia during the Falklands War: Bolivian Government and the Falklands Islands

-Bolivian Society and the Falklands Islands
+Bolivian volunteers

-Although the Bolivian government had adopted a neutral position in the face of the conflict, the same had not happened with Bolivian society, since on May 26, 1982, the governor of the Province of Salta, Roberto Augusto Ulloa, together with the Bolivian Center of Salta and the Federation of Bolivian Ex-combatants of the Chaco War (1932-1935) announced to the Argentine press that at that time there were at least 25,000 Bolivian citizens who were willing to go to the battlefront, all offering themselves as volunteers. to defend the Malvinas Islands by repelling the English invasion.
+Though the Bolivian government adopted a neutral position in the face of the conflict, the public largely supported Argentina.
+On 26 May, the governor of the Salta Province, Roberto Augusto Ulloa, together with the Bolivian Center of Salta and the Federation of Bolivian Ex-combatants of the Chaco War, announced that there were at least 25,000 Bolivian citizens willing to fight as volunteers.